-"Every day we talk about ways to reduce, re-use, and recycle," said Bruce Humphrey, President/CEO of the Chamber of Commerce.
+"Every day we talk about ways to reduce, re-use, and recycle," said Peter Katz, President/CEO of the Chamber of Commerce.
 "We’re on a mission to make this a Zero Waste festival—it’s a top priority for us and something we diligently plan for and try to improve upon every year.”

 The festival has taken steps to make it easier than ever for festivalgoers and vendors to be environmentally-friendly by recycling and composting where possible.
 Festival food and beverage vendors are required to use recyclable and compostable foodware and drinkware.

-"We want to be absolutely certain we’re doing everything possible to maximize recycling and composting and to minimize trash," said Humphrey.
-The festival recycles an estimated 5,000 glass and aluminum bottles and cans each year.
+"We want to be absolutely certain we’re doing everything possible to maximize recycling and composting and to minimize trash," said Katz.
+The festival recycles used glass and aluminum bottles and cans each year.